PullRequestTimeout/dirt-surfer/documentation.md

 - "Rock rolls"
 - "Drops"

-"Weather Reactivity" and "Traffic" both return one of three values:
+"weather-reactivity" and "traffic" both return one of three values:
 - "Low"
 - "Moderate"
 - "High"

-"Elevation" returns an integer value, denoting meters above sealevel.
+"elevation" returns an integer value, denoting meters above sealevel.

-"Aspect" refers to the side of the mountain that the trail primarly lies upon, and returns one of the four points on the compass:
+"aspect" refers to the side of the mountain that the trail primarly lies upon, and returns one of the four points on the compass:
 - "North"
 - "East"
 - "South"
 - "West"

-"Trail type" refers to the style of mountain bike riding that the trail primarily focuses on and returns one of the following values:
+"trail-type" refers to the style of mountain bike riding that the trail primarily focuses on and returns one of the following values:
 - "XC" is cross-country
 - "Flow" is more speed focused, often including smoother trail and jumps
 - "Tech" is slower paced, often steeper, and involves technical features